wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 ### Step 3.3: Consume the new REST API version

 You can try out the new version via the front-end application.
 For more information about accessing and using the front-end application, see [Step 2.4.4: Consume the REST API via the front-end application](#step-244-consume-the-rest-api-via-the-front-end-application).

+!!! info
+    You do not need to subscribe the `readingListApp` application on the Developer Portal to the new REST API version because Choreo automatically creates this subscription.